 Sandra Feinstein-Gamm Theatre

-Sandra Feinstein-Gamm Theatre creates live theater, engaging the audience intensely in current and recurrent issues of consequence.
-The Gamm further serves the public with educational outreach programming designed to support the theatrical experience, and help sustain and enhance the intellectual and cultural life of its community.
-Hailed as "a vital player on the New England Stage" by The Boston Globe, the company has developed a reputation for socially- and politically-engaged productions of both classic plays and new works.
-In their 28th season in 2013, they produced their third U.S. premiere: Anne Boleyn by Howard Brenton.
+The Sandra Feinstein-Gamm Theatre (The Gamm) creates epic theatre in an intimate space, engaging the audience intensely in current and recurrent issues of consequence.
+The Gamm further serves the public with educational outreach programming designed to support the theatrical experience and help sustain and enhance the intellectual and cultural life of its community.
+Hailed as “one of the most dynamic theater companies in New England.” by The Boston Globe, the company has developed a reputation for socially- and politically-engaged productions of both classic plays and new works.
+In their 30th season (2104-15), they produced their fourth U.S. premiere: an adaptation of Booker Prize winner Barry Unsworth's, Morality Play.
 The Gamm's educational program, Pawtucket Literacy and Arts for Youth (PLAY), is inspired by studies proving that arts-based learning is an effective way to create conditions that allow students to be academically and personally successful.
-Using a literacy-through-performance method, PLAY has been supporting the efforts of teachers and more than 19,000 K-12 students in the city's public schools since 2006.
+Using a literacy through performance method, PLAY has been supporting the efforts of teachers and more than 29,800.